J. M. S. Careless

-Biography
+James Maurice Stockford Careless OC OOnt FRSC (February 17, 1919 – April 6, 2009) was a Canadian historian.
+He taught history at the University of Toronto for 39 years, from 1945 until his retirement in 1984, and served as Chairman of the History Department from 1959 to 1967.
+He was known for his work in Canadian history, particularly his elaboration of the metropolitan-hinterland thesis and his studies on urban history.
+He twice won the Governor General's Awards for English-language non-fiction books for Canada: A Story of Challenge (1953) and his biography Brown of the Globe (1963).

+Early life

 J.M.S.
 Careless was born in Toronto, Ontario and attended the University of Toronto Schools.
 He received a Bachelor of Arts degree in 1940 from Trinity College at the University of Toronto.
 He attended Harvard University and received a Master's degree in 1941 and a PhD in 1950.